Indexing and abstracting

 WorldCat

-WorldCat - is the world's largest electronic bibliographic catalogue, which includes more than 240 million records containing information about existing numerous writings storing in libraries around the world.
+WorldCat is the world's largest electronic bibliographic catalog, containing more than 240 million records with information about numerous works stored in libraries around the world.

 Bielefeld Academic Search Engine (BASE)